Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

 How that’s defined depends on your child’s age and physical condition.

-For example, tachycardia in newborns refers to a resting heart rate of more than 160 beats per minute.
-A teenager is considered to have tachycardia if his or her resting heart rate is higher than 90 beats per minute.
+For example, tachycardia in newborns refers to a resting heart rate that may be faster than that of an older child.
+A teenager is considered to have tachycardia if their resting heart rate is higher than 100 beats per minute.
+Consult with your health care professional if you suspect your child’s heart rate to be too fast.

-Sinus tachycardia is a normal increase in the heart rate.
+Sinus tachycardia can be a normal increase in the heart rate if it is in response to exercise or physical or emotional stress.
 It’s common in children, and usually no treatment is needed.
-In most cases, sinus tachycardia occurs with fever, excitement or exercise.

 Supraventricular tachycardia (SVT)

-When a child has SVT, electrical signals in the heart’s upper chambers (atria) fire abnormally.
+When a child has SVT, electrical signals in the heart’s upper chambers (atria) travel abnormally in the heart.
 This interferes with electrical impulses coming from the sinoatrial (SA) node, the heart’s natural pacemaker.
 This disruption results in a faster than normal heart rate.

 SVT in infants

 SVT can occur in infants.
 It’s usually accompanied by a resting heart rate of more than 220 beats per minute.
-Infants with SVT may also breathe faster than normal, seem fussy or appear sleepier than usual.
-With proper diagnosis and treatment, SVT is a short-lived condition in infants.
+Infants with SVT may also breathe faster than normal, struggle to nurse or bottle feed, sweat heavily when feeding, seem fussy or appear sleepier than usual.
+With proper diagnosis and treatment, SVT can be a short-lived condition in infants.
 Symptoms often disappear within months.

 In some cases, SVT can be detected while a baby is still in the womb.
 An expectant mother may be advised to take medications to slow down her baby’s heart rate.